mathmanican/testing/README.md

 And now we add a link like so....

 I removed a line, and added a line.
 I want to practice command line git commands from a branch.

+I think this file is now done.
+I've got a link added.
+We're good to go.